 Crispy Eggplant Sliders

-Simple and easy crispy eggplant sliders!
-Lightly breaded eggplant rounds topped with juicy tomato, mozzarella and fresh basil.
-Perfect for the summer!
+Simple and easy, these crispy eggplant sliders are perfect for summer!
+Featuring lightly breaded eggplant rounds topped with juicy tomato, mozzarella and spicy fresh basil.
+Vegetarian.

 True story.
 The week after I tell you about how awesome my tomato plant is doing is the week that a hoard of bugs decide to come eat the majority of my tomatoes.